The Ultimate Weightlifting For Beginners Guide

 Start Working Out At Home

 Jumping straight into a gym contract may not be the best move for you.
-Many women sign up for a gym membership because they feel the financial commitment will drive their fitness commitment and that isn't the case.
-Instead, you might try working out at home first.
+Many women invest in a workout gear and sign up for a gym membership because they feel the financial commitment will drive their fitness commitment and that isn't the case.
+Instead, of leaping into shopping the latest athleisure brand or signing a contract, you might try working out at home first.
 Sign a contract with yourself that you're committing to a fit lifestyle for the long haul and see it through.
 You will know if you've kept your promise to yourself through your progression.
 Once you've outgrown the capabilities of your home workouts, it's time for a gym to continue challenging yourself.

 I cover this is in my 8 Pieces Of Equipment In My Total Workout Apartment Gym article, but grab some equipment like this quality shock absorbing mat, these adjustable dumbbells and these resistance bands to start working out at home first.